deepgram/kur/docs/source/troubleshooting.rst

 :ref:`set up a virtual environment <virtualenv_setup>` to prevent your computer from getting confused about which version of Python it should use.
-If you create a ``virtualenv`` using the ``-p /usr/bin/python3`` option (as we show in our :doc:`installing` guide), then the virtual environment will automatically use Python 3.
+If you create a ``virtualenv`` using the ``-p /usr/bin/python3`` option (as we show in our :doc:`install` guide), then the virtual environment will automatically use Python 3.
 Of course, you need to make sure you remember to :ref:`activate the virtual environment <virtualenv_setup>` before running Kur!